ruuffian/cis-2111/Lecture 9 i think/Lecture.md

 If a 0 is read, push a 0 onto the stack
 If a 1 is read, pop a 1 off the stack
 If the stack is empty at the end, accept the input
+If the stack is non-empty OR you attempt to pop an empty stack, reject the input
 ```

 DPDA and NPDA do not equate, unlike DFA and NFA.